A Year of Action

-FEBRUARY 18: The President directed the Environmental Protection Agency and Department of Transportation to develop and issue new fuel-efficiency standards for heavy-duty vehicles and to propose new incentives for medium- and heavy-duty trucks that run on alternative fuels like natural gas — benefiting our planet, our economy, and our energy security.
+FEBRUARY 18: The President directed the Environmental Protection Agency and Department of Transportation to develop and issue the next phase of fuel-efficiency standards for heavy-duty vehicles and to propose new incentives for medium- and heavy-duty trucks that run on alternative fuels like natural gas — benefiting our planet, our economy, and our energy security.

 SEPTEMBER 18: As part of the Administration’s efforts to fight climate change, the White House announced a series of public and private-sector commitments and executive actions to advance solar deployment and promote energy efficiency.

 The announcements made on September 18 will cut carbon pollution by nearly 300 million metric tons through 2030 – equivalent to taking more than 60 million cars off the road for one year – and will save homes and businesses more than $10 billion on their energy bills.
-Additionally, 50 companies, states, communities, and multifamily housing leaders from across the country announced commitments to deploy onsite solar energy and improve energy efficiency.
-The commitments represent more than 35 megawatts of solar deployed – enough energy to power thousands of homes – as well as energy efficiency investments that will lower energy bills for more than 400 million square feet of buildings.
+When combined with the commitments President Obama announced in May, they represent more than 350 private and public sector commitments to deploy 885 megawatts of solar and improve the energy efficiency of more than 1.4 billion square feet of buildings.

 MARCH 11: In his State of the Union address, President Obama pledged to use his authority to protect more of our pristine federal lands for future generations.
 On March 11, he signed a proclamation to protect the Point Arena-Stornetta Public Lands, a 1,665-acre stretch of northern California's coastline.
 On May 21, he established the Organ Mountains-Desert Peaks National Monument in south central New Mexico, which could generate $7.4 million in new economic activity each year.
 The President then issued a memorandum on June 20 directing federal agencies to take steps to protect and restore domestic populations of pollinators — critical contributors of more than $24 billion to our economy that are essential to our food system and environmental health.